-If you have mislaid your V5C logbook, you’ll have to apply for a replacement which will cost £25.
+If you’ve mislaid your V5C logbook, you have to apply for a replacement, which costs £25.

 Log onto GOV.UK and start the application process.
 This assumes that you don’t need to make any changes to the details on the logbook such as your name or address.

 Note that you won’t be able to get the £25 refunded if you find your original logbook at a later date.

 If you’ve just bought the car and don’t have the log book yet, you can SORN your car with the reference number on your VC/5.
 You should have this from the seller.